 - Request official transcripts for all institutions you have attended.
 Scan and upload transcripts via Embark.

 - Prepare final draft of Statement of Grant Purpose and Personal Essay.
-Dr. Tran will refer you to a Fulbright Writing Consultant to polish drafts.
+Leah Scott will refer you to a Fulbright Writing Consultant to polish drafts.